Product manager Job: Is it hard to become a product manager?

 A product manager is in charge for controlling the success of a product and plays the lead role of a cross-functional team that is responsible for improving it.
 It is an extremely central organizational role — particularly in technology companies — that ascertains the strategy, roadmap, and feature description for a product or product line.
 The role of a product manager is always evolving it could include marketing, forecasting, and profit and loss (P&L) responsibilities.
 In a lot of ways, the responsibilities of a product manager are very similar in concept to a brand manager at a consumer packaged goods company.
 In this article we will be looking at the various tasks and responsibilities that a product manager performs at various levels in their career.

-product manager job description
+- Part 1:The general product manager Job description

 The general product manager Job description